tc39/proposal-uniform-interchange-date-parsing/README.md

   )?
 $/
 ```
-Every current implementation I could find correctly interprets a superset of this format as would be expected.
+Every current implementation I could find correctly interprets input matching a superset of this format as would be expected, but there is not uniform interpretation of edge cases that conform to even a strict reading of it (e.g., "2018-02-30" and "2018-06-28T24:01:01Z" and "2018-06-28T15:00-24:00").

 ### Changes
 Specify the behavior of `Date.parse` not just for input conforming to the interchange format, but to a superset of it that encompasses both more of ISO 8601 and also invalid neighbors of valid input that may fail e.g. bounds checks or decimal localization or uppercase rules: